 On the other hand, since California has complex probate laws, a trust may be more appealing.
 A trust allows you to avoid probate and estate taxes, which makes it ideal for individuals with larger estates.
 However, it is more complicated to make than a will.

-Contact a Pasadena Estate Planning Attorney
+Contact Our Pasadena Estate Planning Team

-A Pasadena estate planning attorney can examine what your goals are and help you determine the best way to plan your estate.
+A Pasadena attorney can examine what your goals are and help you determine the best way to plan your estate.
 Our team can provide more knowledge on the matter after looking at your unique circumstances.
 At the Schweitzer Law Partners, we are prepared to make sure your final wishes are kept intact.

 Call Schweitzer Law Partners for your estate planning needs at (626) 788-5225.